Enjoying Twenty-Four Hours in Chattanooga, Tennessee

 Looking down the Incline

-Our view may have been a big dampened due to the fog, but that did not dampen the spirits of our fellow riders.
-I hadn’t expected to have to climb from my seat to exit the car but it’s all part of the charm of the century-old incline.
+Our view may have been greatly dampened by the fog, but that did not dampen the spirits of our fellow riders.
+I hadn’t expected to have to climb from my seat to exit the car, but it’s all part of the charm of the century-old incline.

 Clumpies Ice Cream